 - Position perches so you have a good view of them from unobstructed windows, patios, or decks.
 Because the birds will return to the same perches frequently, being able to observe them at those perches can be a rewarding part of backyard birding.

 - Consider placing a perch near a water mister so hummingbirds can easily fly through the dampness.
 This is how these tiny birds prefer to bathe, and they will return to a convenient perch for preening and sunning after their feathers are moistened.

 - Always provide sufficient open space around perches for the birds to feel safe and secure.
-Not only will a more open perch allow them to be on the lookout for predators, but because hummingbirds cannot walk, it is essential that they have enough room around a perch to launch into flight quickly and easily.
+Not only will a more open perch allow them to be on the lookout for predators, but because hummingbirds cannot walk, they need enough room around a perch to launch into flight quickly and easily.

 Perching While Feeding

 If you do provide hummingbird feeders with perches, be sure the perches are far enough out from the base of the feeder so birds can easily access the nectar while perched.
 Monitor the perches regularly to ensure they are not stalked by hummingbird predators to give birds the opportunity for safe, relaxed feeding.

 Providing perches for hummingbirds is a simple, easy way to get great views of these attractive birds.
 While hummingbirds may be fast and active in flight, they all come to rest sometime.
 If you know where that resting spot is, you can enjoy watching the birds more easily.